muzzley/muzzley-client-cpp/Docs/DEVELOPER.md

-	SignalingMessage,  // when a Signaling message is received ChangeWidget, // when a change widget request is received SetupComponent, // when a setup component request is received WidgetAction // when a widget action is received
+	SignalingMessage,  // when a Signaling message is received ChangeWidget, // when a change widget request is received SetupComponent, // when a setup component request is received AppLoggedIn,  // when this app is successfully logged in UserLoggedIn, // when this user is successfully logged in WidgetAction // when a widget action is received
 };
 ```